conestack/cone.app/docs/source/plugins.rst

 Resources which can be merged to one file are registered in ``cone.app.cfg.merged.css`` respective ``cone.app.cfg.merged.js``.

-To register the resources for all users of site, authenticated or not, add them to the ``public`` resources list, e.g. ``cone.app.cfg.css.public``.
-If resources should only be delevered for authenticated users, add them to the ``protected`` list, e.g. ``cone.app.cfg.css.protected``.
+To register the resources for all users of the site, authenticated or not, add them to the ``public`` resources list, e.g. ``cone.app.cfg.css.public``.
+If resources should only be delivered for authenticated users, add them to the ``protected`` list, e.g. ``cone.app.cfg.css.protected``.

 .. note::

-    If you need to depend on resources delivered by another plugin make sure to register the resources inside the main hook function and that the plugin containing the dependencies is placed before your plugin is loaded at ``cone.plugins`` in the ini configuration.
+    If you need to depend on resources delivered by another plugin make sure to register the resources inside the main hook function and that the plugin containing the dependencies are placed before your plugin is loaded at ``cone.plugins`` in the ini configuration.

     If you provide a plugin which is desired to be used as dependency for other